Zach Colman (00:00):

-You don’t have to be a first round pick. we don’t even me and my agency, we focus on retired athletes.
-We, we focus on building brands around them.
-We don’t focus on building brands around the Tom Bradys and, you know, stuff like that because they already kind of have that stuff figure out for them.
+You don’t have to be a first-round pick. we don’t even me and my agency, we focus on retired athletes.
+We, focus on building brands around them.
+We don’t focus on building brands around the Tom Bradys and, you know, stuff like that because they already kind of have that stuff figured out for them.
 And so I agree with you.
-I think that that’s very valuable that the relationship building and kind of making sure that they, they value the importance of building relationships.
+I think that that’s very valuable that relationship building and kind of making sure that they, they value the importance of building relationships.

 Robert Turbin (44:14):

 Yeah.
 And, and really hiring marketing, you know, as it pertains to marketing and things like that, digital marketing you’re going to have to, as a player, you got to hire somebody outside of your agent. if you really want to Excel in that role, everyone

 Zach Colman (44:29):